javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

   return function() { alert(value); };
 }

-// 3 functions in array, every one of them links to Lexical Environment (LE for short)
+// 3 functions in array, every one of them links to Lexical Environment
-// from the corresponding f() run
-//         LE   LE   LE
-let arr = [f(), f(), f()];
+// from the corresponding f() run let arr = [f(), f(), f()];
 ```